phucpnt/ng-timemachine/docs/app/directive.md

 effect data inside the store_.

-* When passing data to AngularJS *$scope* to produce some presentation (ngRepeat, display value etc), if data is an object you would see the extra field **$$hashKey** has been appended into the object.
+* When passing data to AngularJS *$scope* to produce some presentation (ngRepeat, display value etc), if data is an object you would see the extra field **$$hashKey** has been probably appended into the object.
 Imagine you need to store the whole data as the json encoded string, the extra **$hashKey** could be trash field for your database.

 * It reduce the complexity of data passing inside the whole application: Different Directives can use the same object to